top of page

 So you are starting your own business in Red Deer or Central Alberta...

-We are just a phone call away, and near by to help you figure it out.
+We are just a phone call away, and nearby to help you figure it out.

 Incorporation Overview

-Incorporation involves setting up a separate legal entity to which you and possibly others will be shareholders.
+Incorporation involves setting up a separate legal entity to which you - and possibly others - will be shareholders.
 In the tax department's view, you and your corporation are two separate tax entities.
-It is possible to register a corporation by yourself at a corporate registry office but we would recommend you use the professional services of a lawyer to ensure all legal documents are in proper order.
+It is possible to register a corporation by yourself at a corporate registry office, but we would recommend you use the professional services of a lawyer to ensure all legal documents are in proper order.

 Some Advantages to Incorporation